McAlan23/project1/README.md

 >>'Q' to quit.

-## OPen a new terminal and run the following code
+## Open a new terminal and run the following code

 `1.beka@beka-virtual-machine:~$ rqt`